archangel4031/GASAssociate/README.md

 #### Update Log

+ - Ver 1.4.1-devtesting
+	 - Improved error handling for Attribute Names
+	 - Added error handling for empty starting data.
+Not setting Default Starting Data with Attribute Table will no longer crash the Engine
  - Ver 1.3.0-devtesting
 	 - Added error handling for Attribute Names.
 Now GAS Associate Helper will take proper inputs for Attribute Names.
 It will ignore wrong / invalid syntax names
 	 - Added error handling for empty DefaultGASAttributes.ini file.
 In case of any error reading the file, plugin will auto add a default attribute of Health and Max Health